4 min read

-In this week's Whiteboard Walkthrough, Jim Scott, Director of Enterprise Strategy and Architecture at MapR, discusses a business use case that leverages the power of MapR Streams.
+In this week's Whiteboard Walkthrough, Jim Scott, Director of Enterprise Strategy and Architecture at MapR, discusses a business use case that leverages the power of MapR Event Store.

 Here's the unedited transcription:

 Hi – welcome to this Whiteboard Walkthrough.
 My name is Jim Scott, director of Enterprise Strategy & Architecture with MapR.
-Today we're going to talk about MapR Streams versus Kafka.
+Today we're going to talk about MapR Event Store (formerly called MapR Streams) versus Kafka.

 Here at MapR, we love real time.
 Matter of fact, our customers demand it of us.
 We talked with a lot of different people in the industry to find out what were the pain points that they felt when dealing with real time.